 In today’s so-called “democratic” election process, Big Money doesn’t talk, it roars — usually drowning out the people’s voice.

-It’s not just cuts to taxes, regulations and some good public programs that are endangered by the Court’s ridiculous ruling, but democracy itself.
+It’s not just some good public programs that are endangered by the court’s ridiculous ruling, but democracy itself.
 That’s why a new poll by Bloomberg Politics found that 78 percent of the American people — including 80 percent of Republicans — want to overturn Citizens United.
-But those 358 families, corporations and Big Money politicos will have none of it.
-In fact, America’s inane, Big Money politics have become so prevalent in this election cycle that — believe it or not — candidates have found a need for yet another campaign consultant.

 To help make this happen, go to www.FreeSpeechForPeople.org.

 If you liked this article, please donate $5 to keep NationofChange online through November.